 - In RuneScape, Queen Ellemaria of Misthalin is rude to anyone she perceives as being lower-class than herself.
 In the "Garden of Tranquility" quest, she sends you to the Wise Old Man for a lesson in etiquette, and he tells you that Ellemaria was a barmaid who married into royalty, and really shouldn't be talking.
 (King Roald, her husband, is typically shirty to you for the opposite reason— you've interrupted him at work.)

 - Also done with a one-off character in another episode, a homeless man who found a priceless painting.
 He buys his way into party after party, eating all the hors d'oeuvres he can get his hands on.

 - Arthur: Ed Crosswire and family got rich this way.

-- Rugrats: When Chuckie's father won the lottery, he enrolled Chuckie into a (whatever education establishment kids around his age attend) for rich kids.
+- Rugrats: When Chuckie's father wins a sweepstakes, he enrolled Chuckie into a pre-school for rich kids.
 The other kids didn't want to become friends with him because he was "new money".